Zeus and Roxanne

 Zeus and Roxanne is a 1997 American family adventure film directed by George T. Miller.
 It revolves around the friendship between the title characters Zeus and Roxanne, a dog and a dolphin, respectively, and the relationships between the human characters played by Steve Guttenberg, Kathleen Quinlan, and Miko Hughes.

-Produced by Rysher Entertainment, the film released theatrically in the United States on January 24, 1997, by Metro-Goldwyn-Mayer, grossing $7.2 million.
+Produced by Rysher Entertainment, the film released theatrically in the United States on January 24, 1997, by MGM Distribution Co., grossing $7.2 million.
 The film received mixed reviews from critics.

 Plot

 One morning, a dog named Zeus goes to the pier, spots a dolphin, and becomes fascinated by its movements.
 Afterwards, he returns home to his owner, Terry Barnett, an aspiring musician, and his son, Jordan, who appears to be taking care of him.
 Later that morning, Zeus chases a cat and subsequently destroys the outdoor garden of Mary Beth Dunhill, a marine biologist and the Barnetts' next-door neighbor.
 Terry calms Zeus down and apologizes to Mary Beth, although she is agitated by him.

 Mary Beth later goes to her workplace and is followed by Zeus, who notices her photo of the same dolphin from earlier.
 Upon arriving, she is met by her research partner, Becky, and her rival, Claude Carver.
 Mary Beth and Becky travel out to the ocean on a boat to follow the dolphin they are researching, whom they name Roxanne, and Zeus stows away with them.
 However, while in the middle of the ocean, he slips off.
 Roxanne saves him from a shark and gives him a ride back to the boat on her back, which surprises and fascinates Mary Beth and Becky, who find that Zeus and Roxanne can do "inter-species communication".
 While stopping over on the way home with Zeus, Mary Beth spots her two impossible daughters, Judith and Nora, skating against her wishes.
 Arriving home, she asks Jordan if she could borrow Zeus for her research on Roxanne, who she hopes to release back into the wild.
 Jordan agrees, and he and Terry accompany her on her research.

 During the following days, Terry begins to fall in love with Mary Beth as he manages to find inspiration for his music, while Jordan bonds with Judith and Nora.
 After Terry saves Judith and Nora while they are skating in a factory, Mary Beth asks him out on a date.
 After spending the night at a local beachside resort, they awkwardly kiss.
 Meanwhile, Claude, wanting research grant money to come to his research and not Mary Beth's, tries to steal hers, but winds up getting comically thwarted by Zeus.
 Then, he tries gaining the lead in her interspecies communication study, although his attempts to have one of his research dolphins bond with another animal fail one after another.